DIY California small claims

 What if I've never been to court before?

-Can small businesses use ClaimKit?
+Can small businesses use ClaimKit Help?

 Absolutely.
 Our Core and Complete packages include a dedicated small business section covering unpaid invoices (up to $6,250), breach of contract, and collecting judgments as a business entity.
 The process is slightly different from individual claims.
 We walk you through all of it.